Unity-Technologies/com.unity.multiplayer.rfcs/text/0000-snapshot-system.md

 ### Send Snapshot

-Where, previously, `NetworkBehaviour` would have internally called `NetworkManager.MessageSender.Send`, it instead calls the following function:
+Where, previously, `NetworkBehaviour::NetworkVariableUpdate` would have internally called `NetworkManager.MessageSender.Send` as it loops around variables from its parent `NetworkBehaviour::NetworkBehaviourUpdate()` call, it instead calls the following function:

 `SnapshotSystem.Store(NetworkObjectId, behaviourIndex, k, NetworkVariableFields[k]);`